CHiME9-ECHI/CHiME9-ECHI-private/docs/training.md

 ## Example Usage

-The default setting will traing the baseline:
+The default setting will train the baseline:

 ```bash
 python run_train.py